sap-tutorials/How-Tos/tutorials/2016/12/hxe-ua-howto-installing-clients/hxe-ua-howto-installing-clients.md

     xs login -u XSA_ADMIN -p <password>
     ```

-    >**Note:** The password is assigned to the XSA_ADMIN user during SAP HANA 2.0express edition installation.
+    >**Note:** The password is assigned to the XSA_ADMIN user during SAP HANA 2.0, express edition installation.

 6. Test your connection to XSA.
 Run the following command to view XS applications on the SAP HANA 2.0, express edition server.